SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 1766416284315536 -->1766416375938967{ }
 1766416375938967 -->|I haven't paid for my drink.|1766416356667282[<b>Speaker 👉 Anji:</b>

-It's on the house… crazy!]
+It's on the house ... crazy!]
 1766416375938967 -->|Thanks for the drink.|1766416356667282[<b>Speaker 👉 Anji:</b>

-It's on the house… crazy!]
+It's on the house ... crazy!]
 1766416356667282 -->1766416299578257[End]
 Start -->1766416533600153[<b>Speaker 👉 Anji:</b>